Table of Contents

 du -h --max-depth=1 du --summarize

-Use the following command to sort disk usage by size in the current directory:
+du command pipe syntax below to sort disk usage by size in the current directory:

 sudo du -ks $(ls -d */) | sort -nr | cut -f2 | xargs -d '\n' du -sh 2> /dev/null

-Note: This command can take very long on a large server.
-On a 800 GB server with an SSD array it took around 10 minutes before output was produced.
+Note: On a 800 GB server with an SSD array which 100 000s of files it took around 10 minutes before output was produced.

 Determine the Linux file system type